Typhoenix/ci-jenkins-ansible-php-sonarqube/README.md

 **Artifactory server:** To be used as the binary repository where the outcome of your build process is stored.
 Select a t2.medium at least and Security group should be open to port 8081

-**Database server:** To server as the database server for the Todo application
+**Database server:** To serve as the database server for the Todo application

 **Todo webserver:** To host the Todo web application.